sun-runners/ngSpacebar/README.md

   ng-spacebar-duration="1000" // The value of $ spacebar lasts true and the default value is 100 (ms). ng-class="[
     {'spacebar_classes':model.$spacebar}, // The value of $spacebar becomes true on click and turns false after duration (ms).
-    {'spacebar_classes':model.$spacebared} // The value of $spacebared is true when clicked and does not change.
+    {'spacebared_classes':model.$spacebared} // The value of $spacebared is true when clicked and does not change.
   ]">
 ```